brandendupont-mcw/second-cms/src/documentation-pages/case_resolution.md

 ---
 # Case Resolution

-This section presents data on all cases prosecuted by the District Attorney's Office that have reached a final resolution (a case disposition).
+This section presents data on all cases prosecuted by the District Attorney's (DA) Office that have reached a final resolution (a case disposition).
 Cases can be resolved in a variety of ways, including by dismissal, diversion, deferred judgment, plea, or through a verdict at trial.

 **Why is this important?** It is important to review how cases are resolved to ensure we are addressing serious crime effectively while minimizing unnecessary punitiveness.